Pep-Calc Microsoft Excel Add-In

 Note

-input can take any of the values listed in the table below.
-The remaining inputs describe the peptide/peptoid sequence and N- and C-terminal formulae, respectively.
+PTIDEPROP() and PTOIDPROP() take the input values prop, sequence, nTerm and cTerm.
+The prop input can take any of the values listed in the table below.
+The remaining inputs describe the peptide / peptoid sequence and N- and C-terminal formulae, respectively.

 Inputs should be formatted as described on the Peptide Calculator and Peptoid Calculator help pages.